 UK Antitrust Probe Outcome

-Resolution of the UK CMA investigation into data-sharing practices could affect pricing power and regulatory risk in Europe.
+Resolution of the CMA investigation into hotel data-sharing practices could affect pricing power and regulatory compliance costs.

 medium